lucas-santoni/blog.geographer.fr/content/react-ts-cheatsheet.md

 Here is the
 [ESLint configuration](https://gist.github.com/Geospace/2a5fdbe7054afc3d210f60f12c5a5b03)
 I'm using.
-TypeScript (TS) is about actually puting types so the use of `any`, missing parameter types and missing return function types are forbidden.
+TypeScript (TS) is about actually putting types so the use of `any`, missing parameter types and missing return function types are forbidden.

 I'm using Create React App, with the following packages: